 Address jokes and slurs

 It can be challenging when you are confronted with offensive jokes and slurs.
 You may feel uncomfortable or unsure what to say in the moment and you may be accused of having no sense of humor.
 However, when you remain silent, you are communicating your acceptance of the behavior to others.
-That is why it is important to say or do something.
+That is why it is helpful to say or do something.
 You can first try talking with the person privately.
 Let the person know how you feel about what they said and the impact it had on you and others and why.
 Request that this “humor” is not used around you and that they think seriously about who they use it around if they insist on keeping it up.

 “I didn’t mean it like that…”